Damar Hamlin: Recovery

 On January 9, a week after being admitted to the hospital, Hamlin was discharged from the University of Cincinnati Medical Center so he could return to Buffalo and continue treatment there.
 He was flown to Buffalo General Medical Center in stable condition, with tests done the following day to determine if he could be released.
-Hamlin said via his Twitter account that he was "Not home quite just yet" and "Still doing & passing a bunch of tests."

-Nine days after the incident, on January 11, he was discharged from Buffalo General Medical Center/Gates Vascular Institute, to continue his rehabilitation at home.
+Hamlin said via his Twitter account that he was "not home quite just yet" and "still doing & passing a bunch of tests."
+He was discharged from Buffalo General Medical Center/Gates Vascular Institute two days later, to continue his rehabilitation at home.

 A spokesman for the family reported that Hamlin's heart was being monitored and that he was still using additional oxygen.
 Hamlin was able to attend the Bills' Divisional round game against the Bengals as a spectator.
 This marked Hamlin's first public appearance since the collapse.

-In February 2023, Hamlin made a special on-field appearance at Super Bowl LVII, accompanied by Bills athletic training and medical staff and UC Health staff members.
+In February 2023, Hamlin made a special on-field appearance at Super Bowl LVII, accompanied by Bills athletic training and UC Health staff members.

+The following month, Hamlin met with President Joe Biden at the White House.
+Hamlin was in Washington, D.C. to support the Access to AEDs Act, which would assist schools in obtaining and using automated external defibrillators.
+The week after, Hamlin attended a CPR seminar being presented by the Carolina Panthers and the American Heart Association in Charlotte.

+On April 18, 2023, Buffalo Bills general manager Brandon Beane stated that Hamlin was fully cleared to return to the NFL.
+That same day, Hamlin announced his intention to continue playing football.

 Reactions

 Following the collapse, numerous NFL players and teams quickly offered their support and prayers on social media.
-The following day, all 32 NFL teams changed their profile pictures on Twitter to a picture of Hamlin's jersey and text that reads "Pray For Damar."
+The following day, all 32 NFL teams changed their profile pictures on Twitter to a picture of Hamlin's jersey and text that reads "Pray For Damar".
 Tee Higgins offered his condolences to Hamlin's family, as did Cincinnati Bengals wide receiver Ja'Marr Chase.
-Buffalo Bills quarterback Josh Allen urged people "Please pray for our brother."
+Buffalo Bills quarterback Josh Allen urged people, "Please pray for our brother."
+Retired ice hockey player Chris Pronger, who had also experienced a commotio cordis-caused cardiac arrest during his career, wished for Hamlin to have a full recovery.

 Fans began gathering outside the University of Cincinnati Academic Health Center following his collapse.
-Hours after the incident, the lights on Paycor Stadium, the location of the game, were lit blue in honor of Hamlin along with the lights on Fifth Third Bank's headquarters on Fountain Square.
+Hours after the incident, the lights on Paycor Stadium, the location of the game, were lit blue in honor of Hamlin along with the lights on Fifth Third Bank's headquarters on Fountain Square in downtown Cincinnati.
 Niagara Falls was illuminated in blue on the evening of January 3 in support of Hamlin.

-Shortly after the incident, there was an increase in rhetoric and disinformation from well-known anti-vaxxers making unfounded claims about Hamlin's cardiac arrest and COVID-19 vaccines.
+Shortly after the incident, there was an increase in rhetoric and disinformation from well-known anti-vaxxers, including Charlie Kirk and Drew Pinsky, making unfounded claims about Hamlin's cardiac arrest and COVID-19 vaccines.